Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

             subindex: 0,
         };

-.. dropdown::  Can you invoke another smart contract from within the `init` function?
+.. dropdown::  Can I invoke another smart contract from within the `init` function?

     No. The `init` function is similar to a `constructor` function.
 Its purpose is to deploy a new smart contract instance from a module and set the state of the current smart contract.
     You have to use a regular `receive` function when you want to invoke another smart contract.

-.. dropdown::  How can I deploy a smart contract to the Concordium chain?

-    You can follow the chapter :ref:`deploying a smart contract<piggy-bank-deploying>` in the piggy bank tutorial.

 Concordium tools:
 =================

-.. dropdown::  Do you have a block explorer?
+.. dropdown::  Does Concordium have a block explorer?

     Yes.
 The official block explorer is `CCDScan <https://testnet.ccdscan.io/>`_.
     In addition, you can use the dashboard